 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.

+Before you start your travels in Austria, be sure to check out our Driving Tips in Austria for further road safety rules and tips.
 Austria has an excellent and well-maintained road network.
 To use the Autobahns and motorways you must purchase and display a 'Vignette'.
 These can be bought at gas stations, border crossings and tobacco stores.
 The E60 and E45 are the main east-west routes, while the E59 runs north-south between Vienna and Graz.

 The Hohensalzburg Castle sits atop Salzburg's Festungsberg and with a length of 820 ft. and a width of 490 ft. it is one of Europe's largest medieval castles.
 The Steinhaus is the private home of famed Austrian architect Günther Domenig, situated at Lake Ossiach near his birthplace of Klagenfurt.
 The house has featured in all kinds of media from TV to books, magazines and art projects, and is considered to be a cultural icon.
 The Kunsthuas Graz, or Graz Art Museum, was built in 2003 and specializes in contemporary art exhibitions.
 Its often referred to as the 'Friendly Alien' because of its so-called blob architectural style.
 The Schönbrunn Palace in Vienna is the former imperial summer residence.
 Its history spans over 300 years and is one of Austria's most important architectural, cultural as well as historical monuments.